-The music aims to convey the varying atmosphere and character of the landscape – from the eerie denseness of the woodland, across the undulating chalk grassland, to the lull of the lapping shore at the journey’s end.
-The interpretations, performed on electric guitars, employing space-rock, Romantic, and ambient styles.
+The music describes the changing physical and atmospheric character of the landscape – from the eerie denseness of the woodland, across the undulating chalk grassland, to the lull of the lapping shore at the journey’s end.
+The interpretations, performed on electric guitars, employing space-rock, neo-Romantic, and ambient styles.

-The tracks were available to download during the festival, along with a route map, to accompany you on a journey (physical or virtual) through the landscape.
-Headphones are required to best experience the stereophonic field recordings.
+The tracks were available to download during the festival, along with a route map, to accompany you on the journey (physical or virtual) through the landscape.
+Headphones are recommended to best experience the stereophonic field recordings.